Deep technical comparison

 Comis

-Formula: H = W - S - O - M - R. 25% context rot buffer (citing Chroma 2025 research on 13.9-85% degradation at limits), 5% safety margin with 2K floor, 8K output reserve.
+Formula: H = W - S - O - M - R - P (window minus system, output reserve, safety margin, recall, and fresh-tail preamble).
+25% context rot buffer (citing Chroma 2025 research on 13.9-85% degradation at limits), 5% safety margin with 2K floor, 8K output reserve.
 Dual-ratio token estimation (2x weighting for tool result chars).
 Pure function with zero side effects.

 Post-compaction recovery